gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 In this example, the `ClientCache` is identified as `gemfireCache`, the Pool as `gemfirePool`, and the client Region as "Example".
-However, the `ClientCache` initializes [vmware-gemfire-short-name]'s `DEFAULT` Pool from `gemfirePool`, and the client Region uses the `gemfirePool` when distributing data between the client and the server.
+However, the `ClientCache` initializes GemFire's `DEFAULT` Pool from `gemfirePool`, and the client Region uses the `gemfirePool` when distributing data between the client and the server.

-Basically, [spring-data-gemfire-name] resolves the preceding configuration to the
+Basically, Spring Data for VMware GemFire resolves the preceding configuration to the
 following:

 ```highlight